I2PC/xmipp/README.md

 `scipion3 installp -p src/scipion-em-xmipp/ --devel`

-## Using Xmipp
-Xmipp is installed in the build directory located in the same directory where the xmipp script is located.
-To set all necessary environment variables and paths to all Xmipp programs, you can simply run `source dist/xmipp.bashrc`.

 ## That's all

 If you miss some feature or find a bug, please [create an issue](https://github.com/I2PC/xmipp/issues/new) and we will have a look at it, you can also contact us by xmipp@cnb.csic.es.
 For more details, troubleshootings and information visit the [wiki page.](https://github.com/I2PC/xmipp/wiki)